open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 If a model loses hit points but isn't reduced to 0, place a die next to the model, indicating the remaining hit points.
 If your unit takes damage and has a model that has already taken damage in a previous attack, assign any new damage to that model first.
 This way, a unit only needs one dice to display remaining hit points.

-### Action: Ability (Variable Cost)
+### Action: Ability

 An ability is a unique action that some units possess.
-The details of any ability, along with the associated Command Point cost, will be listed in the unit's profile, army list, or module.
+The details of any ability will be listed in the unit's profile, army list, or module.

 ### Action: Secure